rfc-editor/errata-report-process/draft-rpc-errata-process.md

 Once verified, the erratum is available for viewing in the RFC's HTML format "inline" (for example, see https://www.rfc-editor.org/rfc/inline-errata/rfc3261.html) in addition to being on the RFC's errata page and discoverable through errata search functionality.

-##  Erratum Report Announcements
+##  Erratum Report Announcements {#erratum-report-announcements}

 Like the notification of submissions, the announcement of a verified erratum report varies by Stream:

-Notifications are determined by stream and type of erratum report:
+Notifications are determined by stream and type of erratum report.

+### Technical erratum reports

-Technical erratum reports are sent from rfc-editor@rfc-editor.org to the following:
+The announcement of verified technical erratum reports are sent from rfc-editor@rfc-editor.org to the following:

 Legacy RFCs: